 Ever wondered why many bloggers and internet marketers have a custom page to display information about the products they sell?
-Sometimes you’ll see when you go to someone’s homepage you’ll see a call to action to subscribe their newsteller.
+Sometimes you’ll see when you go to someone’s homepage you’ll see a call to action to subscribe to their newsteller.

-The Pages which contain fancy buttons, high contrast text, testimonials, services, features, pricing information, a feature-in column, call to actions, sales pitch and so on is known as landing pages.
+The Pages which contain fancy buttons, high contrast text, testimonials, services, features, pricing information, a feature-in column, call to actions, sales pitch, and so on is known as landing pages.

 Landing pages are also known as lead pages, call to action pages and optin pages.
 You see, a landing page is mostly used for getting more leads faster.
-There are other uses as well which I will talk about further in this article.
+There are other uses as well, which I will talk about further in this article.

-If you’ll check out some popular blogs over the internet and click on their call action, you’ll immediately see that you are being redirected to another page which is not so pretty and minimal and only it contains an email optin form with some text of about 30-50 characters.
+If you’ll check out some popular blogs over the internet and click on their call action, you’ll immediately see that you are being redirected to another page which is not so pretty and minimal, and only it contains an email optin form with some text of about 30-50 characters.

 Every landing page created is responsible for getting a single task done.
-Be it selling a product, generating leads, getting more subscribers, selling more subscriptions, signing up for a webinar and so on.
+Be it selling a product, generating leads, getting more subscribers, selling more subscriptions, signing up for a webinar, and so on.

 Generally, bloggers use landing pages for list building.
 They are more effective than popups and other typical optin forms.

 If you have landed on a landing page, that means you’ve done any one of the following three things: